 Social security for self-employed workers in the Netherlands

-Freelancers and self-employed professionals may take out voluntary insurances against some business risks with an insurance company.
+Freelancers and self-employed professionals may take out voluntary insurance against some business risks with an insurance company.

-Find out more in our Guide to health insurance in the Netherlands.
+Find out even more in our guide to health insurance in the Netherlands.

-Combining freelance work and paid employment in the Netherlands
+Combining freelance work and salaried employment in the Netherlands

 Working for clients